null-none/crel2/README.md

 # crel2

-Writing HTML is stupid.
-It's slow, messy, and should not be done in JavaScript.

 The best way to make DOM elements is via `document.createElement`, but making lots of them with it is tedious.